giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 ## Minimal worker node instance type

-Relying on autoscaling may have an effect on the instance type you should use for your cluster, due to the way the autoscaler decides when to remove a node, as described above.
+Relying on autoscaling may have an effect on the instance type you should use for your cluster.
+This is the result of the way the autoscaler decides when to remove a node, as described above.

 With the services required to run a cluster, like DNS, kube-proxy, ingress and others, each node has a baseline utilization, even before you start your first workloads.
 Hence the minimal worker node instance types on AWS are those with the `.xlarge` suffix, providing 4 CPU cores.
 The default instance type for worker nodes is `{{% default_aws_instance_type %}}`.